 Now Philip Kitcher is the John Dewey Professor of Philosophy at Columbia University and one of the most notable and respected living philosophers.
-Thus it is unlikely that the Rabbi’s brief remarks refute the thorough, subtle, and sophisticated argument of a book which he has not read.
+Thus it is unlikely that the Rabbi’s brief remarks refute the thorough, subtle, and sophisticated argument of a book that he has not read.
 Moreover, deeper thinkers than Rabbi Yoffie who have actually read the book have responded differently.
 To his credit Professor Gutting, a Notre Dame philosophy professor who one suspects would not be sympathetic to an atheistic argument, says: “This is the most philosophically sophisticated and rigorous defense of atheism in the contemporary literature.
 Life After Faith provides an informed and responsible statement of the secular humanist viewpoint.”

 Philip Kitcher has composed the most formidable defense of the secular view of life since Dewey.
 Unlike almost all of contemporary atheism, Life After Faith is utterly devoid of cartoons and caricatures of religion.
 It is, instead, a sober and soulful book, an exemplary practice of philosophical reflection.
 Scrupulous in its argument, elegant in its style, humane in its spirit, it is animated by a stirring aspiration to wisdom.
 Even as I quarrel with it I admire it.